Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

     validator-api-interface: "0.0.0.0"
     ```

-Specifies the interface on which the validator REST API listens.
+The interface on which the [validator REST API](../Rest_API/Rest.md#enable-the-validator-client-api) listens.
 The default is `127.0.0.1`.

 ### validator-api-keystore-file